BlushyTears/SteamWand/README.md

 ---
 ## Why this over ECS?
 Cache-friendly per-type storage with zero archetype overhead and a scripting bridge that doesn't require recompilation.
-Entities are runtime-composed bags of atoms — no archetype migrations, no component registries.
+Entities are runtime-composed bags of atoms. no archetype migrations, no component registries: Javascript-like freedom.

 ---
 ## Planned